HElwy/RepData_PeerAssessment1/PA1_template.md

 activity$week <- as.factor(mapply(weekFactor, activity$date))
 ```

-### Making a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis)
+### Making a time series plots of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis)

 ```r